 AppliesTo scripting is a method for selecting a set of LogicMonitor resources based on their properties.
-As discussed in Resource and Instance Properties, these properties may be assigned automatically via basic system information discovery or PropertySource execution, or they may be assigned manually.
+These properties may be assigned automatically via basic system information discovery or PropertySource execution, inherited from the parent resource or resource group, or they may be assigned manually.
+For more information, see Resource and Instance Properties.

 As a proprietary LogicMonitor scripting language, AppliesTo scripting queries the resources that you have added into monitoring and returns those resources for which the expression evaluates to TRUE.
 AppliesTo scripting serves several purposes across LogicMonitor, including: